Nuix/discover-extension-sdk/API.md

 - `searchResultId` <[Number]> ID of the active [search result].
 - `entityId` <[Number]> ID of the active document's entity type.

-This event is sent from Ringtail whenever the [active document](Glossary.md#active-document) changes.
+This event is sent from the application whenever the [active document](Glossary.md#active-document) changes.
 If there is no active document (due to an empty [search result] for example) these fields will be `null`.

 #### DocumentSelection
 - `selectedCount` <[Number]> Total number of selected documents.

-This event is sent from Ringtail whenever the selected documents change.
+This event is sent from the application whenever the selected documents change.

 #### BrowseSelection
-- `fieldId` <[String]> ID of the field who's Browse selection has changed.
+- `fieldId` <[String]> ID of the field who's BrowseSelection has changed.
 - `values` <[Array]<[Number]>> All values of the field that are currently selected.

-Ringtail sends this event when a [Browse selection] changes.
+The application sends this event when a [BrowseSelection] changes.

 #### PaneHidden
 Sent when the UIX is hidden via changing the active workspace, pane collapse, navigating away, etc. No events will be sent to the UIX while it is hidden.